 I was inspired to make this series of ceramic bird’s nests after learning of several ceramic artists using fabric dipped in slip (liquid clay) to create sculptural pieces.
 I have always been moved by the beauty and artistry in nature.
 So, when I found a nest on the ground I thought; if a person wove this I would be amazed by the craftsmanship, how much more incredible is it that this was made by a bird?
 I wondered if the same principals would apply to dipping a bird’s nest in slip as to fabric.

 It took me 6 months after dipping the first nest in slip to get brave enough to fire it.
 Leaving organic matter in clay is contrary to what I was taught about ceramics.
 I had always understood that there couldn’t be debris or air bubbles inside the clay or the piece would explode in the kiln.
-After a lot of research I finally ran the bisque firing very slowly letting it soak at a low temperature overnight before ramping up the temperature.
+After much research I finally ran the bisque firing very slowly letting it soak at a low temperature overnight before ramping up the temperature.
 I opened the kiln the next day to find a very delicate nest, now made completely out of hollow ceramic tubes.
 The grasses and sticks that made the original nest had burned away.
-By firing the kiln slowly enough, the gases produced by the organic matter burning away are able to escape at a faster rate than the clay shrinks and nothing explodes.

 I was in awe.
 In their bisque form they can hardly be handled as they are so fragile.
 I spray a thinned glaze onto them since dipping them in a glaze would cause them to crumble.
-After the glaze firing they are far more stable though still quite breakable.
+After the glaze firing they are far more stable though still very breakable.

 As a contrast to the hard edges of the clay I have needle felted eggs from wool in a representation of those that the nests would have protected.

 I enclosed them in acrylic display cases on handmade wooden basees to protect them as they travel to your home.